 #China will not even release something as simple as a precise & credible breakdown of its spending by service.

 Given this opacity, many observers around the world remain curious to know more about the world’s second-most powerful military, with the world’s second-largest budget.

 — Andrew Erickson 艾立信 (@AndrewSErickson) March 5, 2019

 The ongoing military budgetary spree has fueled rapid modernization of the People’s Liberation Army (PLA) and its associated service branches.

 In particular, the spending of the past two decades has allowed for the largest maritime expansion in modern history, providing tremendous capacity in terms of capital ships for the People’s Liberation Army Navy (PLAN), the China Coast Guard (CCG) and the People’s Armed Forces Maritime Militia (PAFMM).
 These each help China to underwrite its claims in both the East China and South China seas, providing it with overarching capacity to extend the country’s naval outreach and territorial claims and achieve peer dominance over regional actors.

-While Chinese authorities seek to downplay the country’s military buildup by noting the difference between U.S. and China military spending as a percentage of gross domestic product (China’s is smaller), the comparison is faulty in that the U.S. military (and Navy in particular) are charged with maintaining a global presence and conducting operations worldwide.
+While Chinese authorities seek to downplay the country’s military buildup by noting the difference between military spending by the U.S. and China as a percentage of gross domestic product (China’s is smaller), the comparison is faulty in that the U.S. military (and Navy in particular) is charged with maintaining a global presence and conducting operations worldwide.
 China, meanwhile, has only to achieve dominance in its own regional domain, which – by capacity standards – it is already doing.

 and it is much more focused than US spending, and is able to leapfrog on many fronts by drawing on US tech transfer and past R&D. Better comparison is how much PRC spends preparing to fight US (adjusted for "free" R&D) with how much US spends preparing to fight PRC https://t.co/yW74p3YuSR